sh1boot/8bitrand/README.md

 Real-world tuning
 -----------------
-Any real-world use of this code should hard-code the multiplier and length (you shouldn't vary length without re-evaluating the multiplier, anyway) and pick the appropriate implementation.
+Any real-world use of this code should hard-code the multiplier and length and pick the appropriate implementation.
 The seed function must never allow both carry and state to be all zeroes.
 It's probably for the best to initialise carry to some large random constant and to fill the state bytes from the user-provided seed.

 [examples.c][] shows some implementations where the state index and carry register are overlapped to save memory, and one implementation